Words and terms used in the world of From The Waters.

 A famous tropical getaway location in Kophiekon.

-The river that flows into Aelin City and separates Northford and Eastley, passes through Aeternia's Glade pool and then continues to separate Southerton and Westaine before passing out of the city south to the Evsolic Ocean.
+The river that flows into Aelin City and separates Northford and Eastley.
+It passes through Aeternia's Glade pool and then continues to separate Southerton and Westaine before passing out of the city south to the Evsolic Ocean.

 An extremely hot island nation in the Tetrolian Sea that belongs to the continent of Barteid.
 Citizens are known as Iytzphoish.

 Plural jalu.
 An Ephillion creature similar to a dog.
-Fully domesticated mammal.
-Climatically adaptive.
+A climatically adaptive but domesticated mammal that is fully dependent on its owner.

 A herb most commonly found in Pedlwers and used in chars.
 Has a soft, powdery, delicate, sweet and woodsy scent.